marcinbogdanski/rl-sketchpad/README.md

 ### Reinforcement Learning: An Introduction (2nd ed, 2018) by Sutton and Barto

+Implementation of selected algorithms from the book.
+Code snippets are as clean, minimal and close to the book as possible.

 <table>
   <tr><td> Part I: Tabular Solution Methods <td/></tr>